yashthipsay/Forta_Bots_Challenges/Challenge-3/README.md

-# Large Tether Transfer Agent
+# DAI Bridge Solvency Check Agent: MakerDAO Invariant

 ## Description

-This agent detects transactions with large Tether transfers
+This agent monitors the solvency of the DAI bridge between Layer 1 (Ethereum) and Layer 2 networks (Optimism and Arbitrum).
+It checks if the DAI balance in the L1 escrow contracts is sufficient to cover the total supply of DAI on the L2 networks.

 ## Supported Chains

-- Ethereum
+- Ethereum (L1)
-- List any other chains this agent can support e.g. BSC
+- Optimism (L2)
+- Arbitrum (L2)

 ## Alerts

-Describe each of the type of alerts fired by this agent
+This agent can fire the following alerts:

 - FORTA-1
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired when the L1 escrow balance for a specific L2 network (Optimism or Arbitrum) is less than the total DAI supply on that L2 network
+  - Severity is always set to "High"
+  - Type is always set to "Exploit"
+  - Metadata fields:
+    - l1Escrow: The balance of DAI in the L1 escrow contract
+    - l2Supply: The total supply of DAI on the L2 network
+    - protocol: The L2 network name ("Optimism" or "Arbitrum")

+- FORTA-2
+  - Fired to report the current balances of the L1 escrow contracts for both Optimism and Arbitrum
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "Info"
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "Info"
-  - Mention any other type of metadata fields included with this alert
+  - Metadata fields:
+    - optEscBal: The balance of DAI in the Optimism L1 escrow contract
+    - abtEscBal: The balance of DAI in the Arbitrum L1 escrow contract

 ## Test Data

-The agent behaviour can be verified with the following transactions:
+The agent behavior can be verified with the following scenarios:

-- 0x3a0f757030beec55c22cbc545dd8a844cbbb2e6019461769e1bc3f3a95d10826 (15,000 USDT)
+- L1 (Ethereum):
+  - Check the balances of the L1 escrow contracts for Optimism and Arbitrum
+  - No specific transaction needed; the agent checks balances on each block
+  - Example block number: `20281172`

+- L2 (Optimism or Arbitrum):
+  - Compare the total DAI supply on the L2 network with the corresponding L1 escrow balance
+  - An alert will be fired if the L2 supply exceeds the L1 escrow balance
+  - No specific transaction needed; the agent checks on each block
+  - Example block number: `122538585`

+Note: Specific test transactions are not provided as the agent operates on a per-block basis rather than per-transaction.